sampsyo/home/_drafts/probablycorrect.md

 The same binomial confidence interval techniques that we used for statistical testing, like Clopper--Pearson, work here too.
 And if you want to do the statistics multiple times, like at the end of *every* day or even after each execution you randomly check, you can again use [Wald's sequential sampling][wald] to avoid the [multiple comparisons problem][mcp].

+TK: Should we do anything with the total number of executions, $n$?

 The guarantees are similar: you again get an $\alpha$-confidence interval on $p$ that lets you decide whether you have enough evidence to conclude that the day's executions were good enough or not.
 The $p_\text{check}$ knob lets you pay more overhead for a better shot at a conclusive outcome in either direction.